 We have designed a project which we believe to be the most effective approach in meeting these identified needs.
-We will enhance our storage of culturally significant items, expand collections, purchase technology to expand our offerings to the community, and offer monthly community events for families.
-These actions are directly responsive to the community self-identified needs, and will make the library an even more effective tool in the community.
+We will enhance security, expand collections, purchase technology to expand our offerings to the community, and offer monthly community events for families, with an emphasis on cultural activities.
+These actions are directly responsive to the community self-identified needs and will make the library more useful for community members.

 To measure this project's progress, these needs assessment results will serve as baseline indicators.
 Each year the same or comparable needs assessment will be administered to compare the change in results.
-Items of assessment will include: a) How often people visit the library; b) Their purpose for visiting the library; c) How many computers people used while in the library; d) How often cell phones are used for library purposes; e) Awareness of information resources which are available and important to individuals; and f) What library enhancements are most desirable?
+Items of assessment will include: a) How often people visit the library; b) Their purpose for visiting the library; c) How the library can be improved; d) What type of community events the library should host; and e) Awareness of information resources which are available and important to individuals.